_DSC0086.jpg

 limited-edition photography book capturing the islands through texture, silence, and attention.

-• Limited edition of 100 copies, numbered and signed by the author.
+• Limited Edition II. of 150 copies, numbered and signed by the author.
+(Edition I. of 200 copies is sold out.)

 • Photographs, text, design: Eva Chupikova